tanaya13693/NiFi/README.md

 # NiFi
-Follow the instructions from the documentation and .jpg for NiFi flows.
+This repo contains documentation and .jpg for NiFi flows.

 Repo includes following flows:
 1. NiFi and IBM MQ